PageotD/runmd/README.md

 runmd run [blockname] [--tag TAG] [--file FILE] [--env VAR=value ...]
 ```
 * `blockname`: The name of the code block to run, or "all" to run all blocks.
-* `--tag TAG`: Specify the tag of the code blocks to run.
+* `--tag, -t TAG`: Specify the tag of the code blocks to run.
-* `--file FILE`: Specify the path to the Markdown file containing the code blocks.
+* `--file, -f FILE`: Specify the path to the Markdown file containing the code blocks.
 * `--env VAR=value ...`: Optional environment variables to set during the execution.

 </br>